 Waste Management Phoenix Open: Top 5 Memorable Moments on the 16th Hole

-4. 1995: A major step toward amplifying the Waste Management Phoenix Open’s party atmosphere, this is the year that the tournament’s first corporate skyboxes made their appearance along the 16th hole’s southern embankment.
-Skybox tickets on the 16th hole are the most in-demand of the entire golf event.
+In a major step toward amplifying the Waste Management Phoenix Open’s party atmosphere, the tournament’s first corporate skyboxes made their appearance along the 16th hole’s southern embankment this year.
+Today, Skybox tickets on the 16th hole are the most in-demand of the entire golf event.

-3. 2009: The “coliseum” takes shape as the 16th hole is completely surrounded by stands, making it the first golf hole of its kind on the PGA TOUR.
-The grandstands seat between 15,000 and 20,0000 spectators, and that’s not counting the corporate skyboxes!
+The “coliseum” takes shape as the 16th hole is completely surrounded by stands, making it the first golf hole of its kind on the PGA TOUR.
+The grandstands seat between 15,000 and 20,000 spectators, and that’s not counting the corporate skyboxes.

-2. 2000: Arizona State University students and golf fans officially tag the 16th hole as “The House that Phil Built” after former Sun Devil and two-time Phoenix Open Champion Phil Mickelson.
+Arizona State University students and golf fans officially tag the 16th hole as “The House that Phil Built” after former Sun Devil and three-time Phoenix Open Champion Phil Mickelson.
 Mickelson won the tournament in 1996, 2005 and 2013.

-1. 1997: Tiger Woods hits the “shot heard ‘round the world” on the 16th hole when he sinks an ace.
-The event exposes the world to the fun and rowdy atmosphere of the Phoenix Open as its replayed on television over and over (and over – still, to this day!).
+Tiger Woods hits the “shot heard ‘round the world” on the 16th hole when he sank an ace.
+The event exposed the world to the fun and rowdy atmosphere of the Phoenix Open as it was replayed on television over and over (and over – still, to this day!).